Shua24/shua-bspwm/README.md

 1) Neonyt-Dark-Icons https://www.gnome-look.org/s/Gnome/p/1463720
 2) Win7Build-dark-cursors https://www.gnome-look.org/p/1437431/

-Note that the font I'm using is Flexi IBM VGA False, you can setup the fonts yourself by editing the polybar config file.
+Note that the font I'm using is Flexi IBM VGA False, you can setup the fonts yourself by installing Flexi IBM VGA False from dafont.com.